TaitoUnited/wordpress-template/README.md

 ## Links

-> Basic auth credentials: TODO username / TODO password.
+> Non-production basic auth credentials: TODO user / painipaini.
 If the admin account is shared among people, you can find the admin credentials from a shared password manager.

 [//]: # (GENERATED LINKS START)